Jesse Gordon for Randolph Town Council > About Jesse

 - In high school, Jesse was awarded a National Merit Scholarship to attend Brandeis University.
 In college, Jesse received Bachelor of Arts degrees in General Science and Biology at Brandeis in 1984.
 He also attended Boston University and Fairleigh Dickinson University (N.J.) working towards a Master of Arts in Teaching degree part-time.
 Jesse returned to graduate school full-time at the Harvard's Kennedy School of Government and received a Master in Public Policy degree, focusing on Environment and Development, in 1994.

-- Jesse ran an independent computer consultancy, Kessel SoftWares International, in the 1980s and early 1990s.
+- Jesse ran an independent computer consultancy in the 1980s and early 1990s.
 He worked with numerous small businesses in Massachusetts, Rhode Island, and New Hampshire, assisting the owners with their accounting and managerial needs.
 His longest-term client was NEC America, the export branch of a large Japanese electronics manufacturing firm.
 Jesse's work with NEC took him to Tokyo, Hong Kong, Singapore, Taipei, and London, where he established the communication systems for the NEC export branches.

 - Jesse took the time while working abroad to travel extensively, primarily in East Asia and Europe.
-He has presented lectures about his travels in Nigeria, Brazil, Pakistan, and China at the Adult Education centers.
+He has presented lectures about his travels in Nigeria, Brazil, Pakistan, and China at Adult Education centers around the Boston area.
 Jesse has family in Denmark and Finland, and speaks a smattering of numerous languages.

 - In 1984, Jesse helped his father build his dream home, a geodesic dome in upstate New York.
 Jesse, along with his brother and father, spent about a year on construction.
 Jesse applied his construction skills to rehabbing several other homes, including purchasing two homes, a single-family home in Waltham and a two-family home in Nashua NH.
 Jesse also designed and built, with a group of friends, a 2-story cabin on 13 wooded acres, plus a 60-foot bridge spanning the Tsatsawassa Creek, in the New York Berkshires.